discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 // client.on('message', message => {
 if (!message.content.startsWith(prefix) || message.author.bot) return;

-const args = message.content.slice(prefix.length).split(' ');
+const args = message.content.slice(prefix.length).trim().split(' ');
 const command = args.shift().toLowerCase();
 // the rest of your code
 ```

 1. If the message either doesn't start with the prefix or was sent by a bot, exit early.
-2. Create an `args` variable that slices off the prefix entirely and then splits it into an array by spaces.
+2. Create an `args` variable that slices off the prefix entirely, removes the leftover whitespaces and then splits it into an array by spaces.
 3. Create a `command` variable by calling `args.shift()`, which will take the first element in array and return it while also removing it from the original array (so that you don't have the command name string inside the `args` array).

 Hopefully that's a bit clearer, if there was any confusion.
 Let's create a quick command to check out the result of our new addition: